Stories in Search of Beginnings, Middles, Ends, and Sides

 Written by Michael Blitz; rescued by Derek Owens.

-Excerpts from a collection of 65 stories (by Blitz) with images (by Owens).
+Samples from a collection of 65 stories (by Blitz) with images (by Owens), completed in 2019.
 Publication forthcoming.

 They could call them “superheroes” all they wanted.
 Wearing capes didn’t make them so.
 At the first sign of a cold or flu, their muscles would come off.
 They might manage to gut-punch one or two of them, but they would, as always, get carried away.
 And that would be when they would have to exchange heroism for